-Refer to C/AS4 3.15.1, manual sliding door of small breakout rooms of Option 2 are permitted as the number of occupants of small breakout room using the manual sliding door is less than 20.
+Refer to C/AS4 3.15.1, a manual sliding door serving the small breakout room is permitted as the number of occupants is less than 20.

 Locking devices

 Locking devices (when the building is legally occupied) shall:

 - Be clearly visible, located where such a device would be normally expected, designed to easily operate without a key and allow the door to open in the normal manner.
 If the operation of a locking device is unusual, such as the pressing of a button close to the door, it shall have signage that complies with NZBC F8.3.1, and - If of an electromagnetic type, in the event of a power failure or door malfunction or fire alarm activation, either: - o Automatically switch to the unlocked (failsafe) condition, or - o Be readily opened by an alternative method satisfying the requirements of the above.